 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 A tangy blue cheese dip is the ultimate in versatility.
-This quick dip is perfect for game night spreads, BBQ gatherings, or to keep at hand for quick assembly of wraps and sandwiches for lunches during the work week.
-Try it with Buffalo wings, chicken strips, and vegetable dippers.
-If you use the spread variation included in the recipe, it's an excellent condiment for burgers, all sorts of sandwiches, or on top of crackers or breadsticks.
-It's easily mixed by hand, so you can have it ready in seconds if you choose to use a food processor.
-In either case, the result is wonderful.
-For the dip version, you need sour cream and mayo as the base of the mixture, and for the spread you need thick cream cheese.
-Fresh herbs like parsley and chives are a great addition to both mixtures but be sure to experiment with what you like best.
+This quick spread is perfect for game night spreads, BBQ gatherings, or to keep at hand for quick assembly of wraps and sandwiches for lunches during the work week.
+Try it as a thicker dipping sauce with Buffalo wings, chicken strips, and vegetable dippers.
+It's also an excellent condiment for burgers, all sorts of sandwiches, or on top of crackers or breadsticks.
+This spread uses cream cheese to get its thicker consistency compared to a more traditional blue cheese dip or dressing.
+Fresh herbs like parsley and chives are a great addition, so be sure to experiment with what you like best.

 Blue cheese is one of the most expensive cheeses per pound that there is.
 It can be made with cow, goat, or sheep's milk and is aged with cultures of the Penicillium mold.
 The distinct look and flavor are greatly favored by cheese lovers around the world, with the best blue cheeses coming from Europe.
 France, Great Britain, Italy, and Germany lead the world production of this type of aged cheese.
 That's why when you buy blue cheese made elsewhere than the United States, you are paying additional costs from the import of the product.
 For this recipe there is no need to go overboard with the most expensive type.
 Simply find a locally made blue cheese that won't break your bank but that will still inject the mixtures with that delicious sharp and tangy flavor.